TEAMCraft-net/Minethefa/README.md

 # ⚠️ Disclaimer: This plugin is still under development.
 Release date is currently TBD.

 # Features
-**ATM Robbery**: Break into ATMs and steal money — just make sure the cops don't catch you!
+**Heist**: Break into ATMs and more — just make sure the cops don't catch you!

 **Casino**: Test your luck and win (or lose) big at the casino.